-Intermediate Presbyopia (New Wearer): Richard Baker, OD, MSEd
+Intermediate Presbyopia (New Wearer): Richard W. Baker, OD, FAAO

 Patient MM, age 43, is an art teacher who enjoys reading and drawing, roller skating, and exercising.
 She presented with symptoms which included not being happy wearing bifocal spectacles, difficulty with spectacle frame adjustments and very sensitive skin.
 She indicated she has always wanted to wear contact lenses.

 Her medical history revealed allergies to foods and hypothyroidism.
 Her medications included thyroid replacement, aspirin and fiorinal for headaches.
 Her ocular history was unremarkable except for otc allergy eye drops used occasionally.
 Her visual history included spectacle lens wear since high school and attempted soft lens wear for six weeks a few years ago.

 Biomicroscopy testing revealed marginal blepharitis 1+, OU.
 Tear Break-up Time was greater than 12 seconds OU.

 Corneal Diameter: 11.50mm OU